-Philippe Aghion is a Professor at the College de France and at the London School of Economics, and a fellow of the Econometric Society and of the American Academy of Arts and Sciences.
+Philippe Aghion is a Professor at the Collège de France, at the INSEAD and at the London School of Economics, and a fellow of the Econometric Society and of the American Academy of Arts and Sciences.

 In 2001, Philippe Aghion received the Yrjo Jahnsson Award of the best European economist under age 45, in 2009 he received the John Von Neumann Award and in 2016 he received the Global Entreneurship Award.